Broad Spectrum, Full Spectrum, Isolate: Differences Explained

 What Is Full Spectrum CBD Oil?

-This CBD is comprised of all of the chemical compounds that naturally occur in the cannabis plant.
+This CBD is composed of all of the chemical compounds that naturally occur in the cannabis plant.
 It contains all of the cannabinoids contained in the cannabis plant, as well as minerals, fatty acids, essential oils, flavonoids, terpenes, proteins, chlorophyll, and low levels of other types of cannabinoids, including CGB, CBN, and the most well-known, THC.

 There are low levels of THC in full spectrum CBD but it is rich in CBD.
 This is why it is important to understand whether your CBD is hemp derived or marijuana derived, as hemp naturally has very low levels of THC (<0.3% dry weight), while marijuana derived CBD could contain higher levels of THC.
 While there are trace amounts of THC in hemp derived full spectrum CBD, there is not enough to experience psychoactive effects, even at very high doses.